ncampanelli0/hime-display/README.md

 ## Features

-1. Multiple Model Type Support: Supports loading Live2D, MMD, VRoid, Spine models.
+1. Multiple Model Type Support: Supports loading Live2D, MMD, VRoid, Spine, and **Source Engine (MDL)** models.
 2. Motion Capture: Provides motion capture support for Live2D, MMD, VRoid with the help of Google's MediaPipe.
 3. Cross Platform: Supports Windows and macOS.
 4. Multilingual support: Supports English, Simplified Chinese, and Japanese.
 5. Full Model Control: Various operations can be performed on the model, including bone transformation, deformation, and animation playback.
 6. Animation transition: MMD model can load animations from Mixamo directly (Plan to support VRoid).
+7. **NEW**: API for programmatic control - perfect for AI character systems and game integration.

 ## Basic Usage